Configuring SNMPv3

 The password can include alphabetic, numeric, and special characters, but it cannot include control characters.

-Although quotation marks are not always required to enclose passwords, it is best to use them.
-You need quotation marks if the password contains any spaces or possibly in the case of certain special characters or punctuation.
+It is best to use quotation marks to enclose passwords although it is not necessary.
+You need quotation marks if the password contains any spaces or in the case of certain special characters or punctuation.

 Overview